wooyeeyii/think-in-java/multiple-thread/src/main/java/com/chapter1/P43/ReadMe.md

      * Changes the priority of this thread.
      * <p>
      * First the <code>checkAccess</code> method of this thread is called
      * with no arguments.
-This may result in throwing a
+This may result in throwing BA
      * <code>SecurityException</code>.
      * <p>
      * Otherwise, the priority of this thread is set to the smaller of